Large independent sets from local considerations: 2-density and local independence number

-In this section we show our upper bounds on the maximum possible $\alpha(G)$ in a graph $G$ satisfying $\alpha_m(G)\ge r$.
-In order to do this we need to exhibit a graph with no large independent set in which any $m$-vertex subgraph contains an independent set of size $r$.
-As discussed in the introduction the natural candidates are random graphs and the answer is controlled by $M(m,r)$ which is defined to be the minimum value of the $2$-density over all graphs $H$ on $m$ vertices having $\alpha(H) \le r-1.$ It will be convenient to define $d_2(H)=\frac{e(H)-1}{|H|-2}$ so that the $2$-density is simply the maximum of $d_2(H')$ over subgraphs $H'$ of order at least $3$, from now on whenever we consider $2$-density we will implicitly assume the subgraphs we take have at least $3$ vertices.
-We begin by proving \Cref{prop:m2-loc-ind}.
+In this section, we show our upper bounds on the minimum possible $\alpha(G)$ in a graph $G$ satisfying $\alpha_m(G)\ge r$.
+To do this we need to exhibit a graph with no large independent set in which any $m$-vertex subgraph contains an independent set of size $r$.
+As discussed in the introduction the natural candidates are random graphs and the answer is controlled by $M(m,r)$ which is defined to be the minimum value of the $2$-density over all graphs $H$ on $m$ vertices having $\alpha(H) \le r-1.$ It will be convenient to define $d_2(H)=\frac{e(H)-1}{|H|-2},$ so that the $2$-density is defined as the maximum of $d_2(H')$ over subgraphs $H'$ of order at least $3$, from now on whenever we consider $2$-density we will implicitly assume the subgraphs we take to have at least $3$ vertices.
+We begin by proving our reduction to the $2$-density Tur\'an problem, namely \Cref{prop:m2-loc-ind}.

 \equiv* \begin{proof} A graph $H$ is said to be \textit{strictly $2$-balanced} if $m_2(H)>m_2(H')$ for any proper subgraph $H'$ of $H$.
 I.e., if $H$ itself is the maximiser of $d_2(H)$ among its subgraphs and in particular $m_2(H)=d_2(H)=\frac{e(H)-1}{|H|-2}$.